-The income limits above are the same for your 2018, 2019, and 2020 federal income taxes.
+The income limits above are the same for your 2020 federal income taxes.
 The limits were lower before 2018 and were raised because of changes from the 2017 tax reform.

 Once your income supasses the limits, the CTC begins to phase out and eventually you do not qualify at all.
 There is a worksheet in the IRS instructions of Form 1040 to help you determine your exact credit amount.
 In general, joint filers can still claim a partial credit if their income is less than $80,000 (per child) more than the limit.
 A taxpayer with another filing status can get a partial child tax credit if their income is less than $40,000 (per child) over the limit.
 For example, a single filer with two qualifying children can likely still claim a partial credit if their income is less than $280,000.

 You can claim the child tax credit directly on your Form 1040.
-For 2019 taxes, which you need to file by July 15, 2020, the child tax credit is on line 13a.
+For 2020 taxes, which you need to file by Tax Day in 2021, the child tax credit is on line 13a.
 If you need more time to file your taxes, you can apply for a six-month tax extension.
-(Note that Tax Day generally falls on April 15, but the Trump administration extended the deadline to July 15 because of the coronavirus outbreak.)

 There are a few other forms you may need to complete before you can claim the CTC.
 These forms help determine your modified adjusted gross income, which you need to know before claiming the CTC: